 Off-Campus MQPs (Global Projects Program):

-The ECE department currently participates in several off-campus MQP centers: China Project Center (China), MITRE Corporation (Bedford, MA), MIT Lincoln Laboratory (Lexington, MA), Silicon Valley (California), and Wall Street (New York and London).
+The ECE department currently participates in several off-campus MQP centers, including China Project Center (China), MITRE Corporation (Bedford, MA), and Wall Street (New York and Boston).

-The MITRE and Lincoln Lab programs are non-residential (you reside in your normal WPI housing and are bused daily) and only accept U.S. citizens.
+The MITRE programs is non-residential (you reside in your normal WPI housing and are bused daily) and only accepts U.S. citizens.
 These global project centers complete their MQP in one term (extensions are made for double-majors) and no other undergraduate courses are taken during this term.
 All projects are industry-initiated and sponsored.
 More details are available on the Global Projects Program website.

 - Applying: Recruiting for these projects is organized and scheduled by the Global Experience Office.
 In A-Term of their sophomore and junior years, students can learn about the centers at the Global Fair.
 Students attend information meetings during the first week of B-Term in their junior year.
 Students must then apply through the Global Project Program to one or more centers by the second week of B-Term in their junior year.

 Applicants are interviewed by the project center directors.
 Most MQP team selection is completed prior to the end of B-Term.
 Once C-Term begins, there are rarely opportunities for students to apply for these projects.
 For advance/additional information, contact the center director for each interested site.

 MQPs Formally Offered by the ECE Faculty:

-Concurrent with the recruiting in B-Term of the junior year, many ECE faculty will offer senior-year MQPs.
+Many ECE faculty will offer senior-year MQPs.
 Some of these projects are industry-sponsored.
-Some of these projects are completed in one term (usually in cooperation with an industry sponsor), but most are completed on-campus in three terms.
+A few of these projects are completed in one term (usually in cooperation with an industry sponsor), but most are completed on-campus in three terms.